Cloudxtreme/PAD-FS/pad/README.md

 PAD-FS
 A Distributed, Eventually consistent, FileSystem.
-Resilient to node failure or network partition.
+Resistant to node failure or network partition.